xyzeez/frontend-role-quick-test/README.md

 ## What to Submit
 - GitHub repository link
+- Vercel/Netlify Demo Link (A video demo via Loom or Jam.dev is also fine)
 - README including:
   - Setup instructions
   - Any assumptions or trade-offs made